nwg/racket-wiki/Home.md

-**What is Racket?**: Racket is a [general-purpose programming language](https://docs.racket-lang.org/quick/index.html) that’s also an ecosystem for developing and deploying new languages.
-See [The Racket Manifesto](http://felleisen.org/matthias/manifesto/) for the origin, purpose and future direction of Racket from its creators.
+**What is Racket?**: Racket is a [general-purpose programming language](https://docs.racket-lang.org/quick/index.html) that’s also an ecosystem for developing programming languages.

+> _[The Racket Manifesto](http://felleisen.org/matthias/manifesto/) outlines the origin, purpose and future direction of Racket from its creators._

-The Racket [[language development toolchain]] for [[Creating Languages]] includes the Racket language(s), command line tools, native DrRacket IDE, that is extensible (see [[Extending DrRacket]]) and support for other [[IDE's and text editors]] in addition to a [[range of packages to support developing languages|Creating Languages]].
+The [Racket Distribution](https://download.racket-lang.org) includes the Racket language(s), command line tools, and DrRacket IDE.

-## Interested?
+Racket is supported by a variety of [[IDE's and text editors]]

 See <https://racket-news.com> for the latest updates!